banner

 updateTouchState(mMsg);

-// Get the attributes of the event from msg and assign them to the constructed Event object
+// Get the event attributes from msg and assign them to the constructed Event object

 initializeMotionEvent(motionEvent, &mMsg);